splunk/public-o11y-docs/get-started/use-case.rst

 :ref:`take-preventative-action-xpuc`

-For a video version of this use case, see :new-page:`Splunk’s Observability Cloud Demo <https://www.splunk.com/en_us/resources/videos/watch-splunks-observability-cloud-demo.html>`.
+For a video version of this use case, see :new-page:`Splunk's Observability Cloud Demo <https://www.splunk.com/en_us/resources/videos/watch-splunks-observability-cloud-demo.html>`.

 .. _receive-alerts-xpuc: